-A couple of weeks ago we posted a blog on 3 reasons why online communities are vital for Customer Success.
+A couple of weeks ago we posted a blog on 3 reasons why online communities are vital for effective Customer Success.
 Well, if that was the why, this the how.

 You want your users to get the most out of your product while being happy customers and true advocates, right?
 Our aim is to show you exactly how an online community can be used to scale your Customer Success efforts effectively while making sure you are maximizing your community’s potential.